jensen-lloyd/crypto-trader/README.md

 simply edit the "symbol" variable (line 16) to whatever trading pair you have decided to use, personally, I am using "BTCAUD".

-I have written in an automatic close at "6:50" AM, this is because I wish to reboot my machine then, if you do not wish for the program to close daily, then remove these 2 lines
+I have written in an automatic close at "6:50" AM, this is because I wish to reboot my machine then, if you do not wish for the program to close daily, then remove the following lines: (116 & 117).

     if time == "6:50":